 The Grind, Hiking Trail.
 I only use the hoad when the trails are too icy (spring).
-I do not mountain bike on G.H.
+I do not mountain bike on appreciate the de-commissioning.
+We have the KVR Trail, Conkle MAN, and Other hiking areas out side of Dist. boundaries that are accessible.